drdrmc/drdrmc.github.io/_posts/2020-11-13-Wireguard_Wrestling.md

 use TLS for the communications with the server, but rarely do end to end encryption, so the data is exposed on the server, and hacking into the server permits subversion of all devices.
 But even end to end encrypted systems could suffer a DDOS, which of course companies can pay to defend against by handing over hard earned income to Cloudflare.
-For companies this data then may fall under GDPR and bring with it legal obligations (and handing over hard enared income to lawyers) - often not met it has to be said.
+For companies this data then may fall under GDPR and bring with it legal obligations, and handing over hard earned income to lawyers, although actual compliance in this space is woeful.
-Finally of course, the myth is that all data is valuable, so some fools think they will be able to montise when I switch my lights on and off - yeah maybe to burglars looking for times of no occupancy.
+Finally of course, the myth is that all data is valuable, so some fools think they will be able to montise the data of when
+I switch my lights on and off - yeah maybe to burglars looking for times of no occupancy.

 <img align="right" src="/images/Slide1.png" alt="network" width="500"  />